hashicorp/field-workshops-terraform/docs/slides/gcp/terraform-cloud/index.md

 ---
 name: what-can-sentinel-do
 # Example Uses for Sentinel
-* Enforce mandatory tags on instances
+* Enforce correct network tags on instances
 * Restrict availability zones
 * Disallow 0.0.0.0/0 CIDR blocks
 * Restrict instance types of Google Compute instances
-* Require VPCs to be tagged and have DNS hostnames enabled
+* Require resources to be labeled properly

 You can implement these rules and many more using Sentinel.